Uyarndha Manithan: Filming

 Principal photography began in Kodaikanal.
+The first song sequence shot was "Velli Kinnamthan", depicting Raju and Parvathi (Vanisri) in a boat.
 The song "En Kelvikkenna Badhil", depicting Sathyamoorthy (Sivakumar) and Gowri (Bharathi), was shot at Kodaikanal and My Lady Garden, Madras (now Chennai).
 Meiyappan was not pleased with the original song sequence shown to him by the production unit as he felt it was incongruous to have two poor characters dressed well in modern attire, so it was reshot.
 The song "Paal Polave" was initially meant to be shot at Kodaikanal, but due to unfavourable weather conditions, the shoot had to be called off.
 The film's art director, A. K. Sekhar, therefore constructed a specially erected set at AVM Studios in Madras that resembled Kodaikanal's misty ambience.
+Ganesan assisted him for acting in the scene where Gopal dies of a heart attack.

 It was speculated that a production company bought the remake rights of The Parent Trap (1961) in Hindi and titled it as Vapas.
-AVM had already acquired the rights to the film, which they were making under the title Do Kaliyaan (1968).
-To avoid a clash with that film, AVM stalled production on Uyarndha Manithan for eight months to focus on Do Kaliyaan.
+AVM had already acquired the rights to the film, which they were making under the title Do Kaliyan (1968).
+To avoid a clash with that film, AVM stalled production on Uyarndha Manithan for eight months to focus on Do Kaliyan.
 Ganesan, who thought that the project had been shelved, went to inform AVM that he would commence filming with another technical crew.
 However, AVM convinced him that the shooting was only delayed, and paid him ₹50,000 (US$6,667 in 1968) in advance.
-After the release of Do Kaliyaan, filming was resumed and completed.
-When filming was resumed after a year, both Ganesan and Janaki refused to act along each other due to a fallout they had at a public forum but later relented after the producers convinced them.
-During the shoot, Ganesan pointed out Janaki's saree colour was changed as she wore a black saree in the film's previous shoot.
-Janaki initially refused to believe; however after seeing the rushes she realised her error and apologised to Ganesan.
+After the release of Do Kaliyan, filming was resumed and completed.
+When filming resumed after a year, Ganesan and Janaki refused to act along each other due to a fallout they had at a public forum but later relented after the producers convinced them.
+During the shoot, Ganesan noted Janaki's sari colour was changed as she wore a black sari in the film's previous shoot.
+Janaki initially refused to believe; however after seeing the rushes, she realised her error and apologised to Ganesan.

 For the scene where Raju beats and throws Sathyamurthy out of his house, multiple canes were kept as backup in case the cane with which Ganesan beats Sivakumar broke.
 Sivakumar was eventually left with his right arm dislocated after being kicked by Ganesan and falling over the sofa, and was hospitalised.
-The climax, where Ganesan's character rushes to the burning mill to save Sivakumar's character, took four to six days to film.
+The climax, where Raju rushes to the burning mill to save Sathyamurthy, took four to six days to film.
 The final length of the film's prints were 4591 m long.